Graphene production techniques: Copper

 Copper foil, at room temperature and very low pressure and in the presence of small amounts of methane produces high quality graphene.
 The growth automatically stops after a single layer forms.
 Arbitrarily large films can be created.
 The single layer growth is due to the low concentration of carbon in methane.
 The process is surface-based rather than relying on absorption into the metal and then diffusion of carbon into graphene layers on the surface.
 The room temperature process eliminates the need for postproduction steps and reduces production from a ten-hour/nine- to ten-step procedure to a single step that takes five minutes.
-A chemical reaction between the hydrogen plasma formed from the methane and ordinary air molecules in the chamber generates cyano radicals—carbon–nitrogen molecules without electrons.
+A chemical reaction between the hydrogen plasma formed from the methane and ordinary air molecules in the chamber generates cyano radicals.
 These charged molecules scour away surface imperfections, providing a pristine substrate.
 The graphene deposits form lines that merge into each other, forming a seamless sheet that contributes to mechanical and electrical integrity.

 Larger hydrocarbons such as ethane and propane produce bilayer coatings.
 Atmospheric pressure CVD growth produces multilayer graphene on copper (similar to nickel).

 The material has fewer defects, which in higher temperature processes result from thermal expansion/contraction.
 Ballistic transport was observed in the resulting material.